Jon-Noriega/project_GHOST/README.md

 <h1>swiftly</h1>
 swiftly was designed to get friends together in short order.
 We are an event-based instant messaging app.
-Event Messages come equipped with built-in countdown timers.
+Event messages come equipped with built-in countdown timers.
 If you really want to join in on the event then you have to act fast before the event disappears.
 <br></br>
 <h2>General Info</h2>
 <p>